Ramlavn/Plant-Disease-Classification/readme.md

-"this is my updated code"
+"I have cloned the updated repo code"